 We value the experience and skills acquired during military service.
-As part of a commitment to the White House Joining Forces Initiative, we pledged to hire 10,000 veterans by 2018; in 2014, we hired nearly 1,700.
+As part of a commitment to the White House Joining Forces Initiative, we pledged to hire 10,000 veterans by 2018; in 2015, we hired over 1,800.

 Through our Heroes@Home program, we hire qualified veterans and military spouses for at-home employment opportunities.